Design 1099 ship: Characteristics

-Design 1099 ships were built of welded steel plates.
+Design 1099 ships were built of steel plates riveted together.
 They were 251 ft long between perpendiculars, with a beam of 43 ft 6 in, and a depth of hold of 28 ft 2 in.
 Their fully loaded draft was just over 24 ft.
 Deadweight tonnage, the weight of cargo which could be carried, varied among ships between 4,000 and 4,155 tons.
 Gross register tonnage varied between 2,542 and 2,810, while net register tonnage varied between 1,512 and 1,704.

 All design 1099 ships had a single propeller which was driven by a single triple-expansion steam engine creating 1425 ihp.
 Two slightly different engine configurations were built.
 One had high, medium, and low-pressure cylinders with diameters of 22, 36, and 59 inches, and the other 21, 35, and 59 inches.
 Both types had a stroke of 42 inches.
 Steam was provided by two oil-fired boilers, except on Lake Farlin which burned coal.
 The ships were capable of reaching 9.5 kn.
 Their fuel tanks could hold between 664 and 708 tons of oil, giving them a steaming range of about 8000 nmi.

 There were two cargo holds, each of which had two hatches.
 Each hold was serviced with four cargo booms, each of which had its own winch.
 The heaviest load that could be winched aboard was 4 tons.
 Depending on the type of cargo and the ship, design 1099 freighters had between 166,806 and 183,153 ft3 of effective cargo space.

 The design 1099 ships that were pressed into service by various governments during World War II were armed variously.
 USAT City of Houston, launched as Lake Strymon, was armed with a 3-inch gun on the stern and four 20 mm Oerlikon anti-aircraft guns, two on the stern and two on top of the pilothouse.